jessepav/lacygoill-wiki-backup/vim/arglist.md

                     " empty.
 In effect, it would remove the local arglist we've " just populated.
                     :args
-                    some filepaths~
+                    some filepaths˜
                     :echo arglistid()
-                    7 or some other non-zero number,~
+                    7 or some other non-zero number,˜
-                    and according to `:h arglistid()`:~
+                    and according to `:h arglistid()`:˜

-                            “Zero is used for the global argument list.”~
+                            “Zero is used for the global argument list.”˜

-                    So, it means we're currently using the local arglist.~
+                    So, it means we're currently using the local arglist.˜

                     :argg " use the global arglist
                     :args /etc/*.conf
                     :args
-                    no filepaths~
+                    no filepaths˜
                     :echo arglistid()
-                    0~
+                    0˜

     argidx()